 Q: Where will practices be held once teams are selected?

 Fogerty Arena and NSC Super Rink are considered our home arenas.
 We work hard to prepare schedules that take in to consideration the travel time of our players and will do everything we can to plan accordingly.

 We will attempt to book games and practices at our Co-op partners ice arenas as availability permits.

 Q: Who owns the ICEDOG Jersey's?

-The player's own their Home & Away Jersey; all new players will purchase their Home & Away Jersey from the ICEDOGS at cost, $120; this needs to be paid at the time of pick-up.
-The players owns their jersey and retains their number throughout the Jr Gold program, Jr Gold 16 thru Jr Gold A. Their player number will be assigned and reserved until the players graduation date.
+The player's own their Home & Away Jersey; all new players will purchase their Home & Away Jersey from the ICEDOGS.
+The players own their jerseys and retain their number throughout the Jr Gold program, Jr Gold 16 thru Jr Gold A. Their player number will be assigned and reserved until the players graduation date.

 Player socks will be provided at the start of each season.

 Uniform Appearance Standard Jr Gold A: players will be required to have a White Helmet and Black Breezers or Tackla Breezer Cover, or they will not be eligible to participate in scrimmages, games, or tournaments.
 Goalies are not required to purchase a new helmet or breezers.